DDeyTS/2DCyberpunkGame/README.md

-# 2DCyberpunkGame
+# CyberSP Project

-This personal repository stores all the code of my first C game that I'm working on deeply.
-It initially started as an **isometric 2D game**, but after some *headache* it ended up being a common **top-down game** (like *Pokémon*, for instance).
+Welcome to my private repository.
+Here you can read all the code of my first *C* languague game that I'm working on patiently.
+The library I'm deeply using is Allegro 5 (the lastest version of a very old library from the MS-DOS age).
-The used library is totally Allegro 5.
+The **CyberSP project** initially was thought to be an *pseudoisometric computer game*, however, after I got a few headache with mathematic (which I'm a tremendously bad), it ended up becoming a *top-down computer game*.
+Whatever the point-to-view, this project follows some of my biggest personal inspirations (The Elders Scrolls III & IV, Diablo, Shadowrun (SNES)... and so on).
+It means a few mechanics or game design choices; and it doesn't I'll mix up everything from them and build a Frankstein, though.